In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 };As C++ programmers, we naturally use these features to avoid symbol-level conflicts and improve readability in software engineering.

-Let's look at what the symbol names generated by g++ compilation look like:
+Let's examine the symbol names generated by the g++ compiler:

 0000000000000012 T _ZN14charlies_tools5splitERKNSt7__cxx1112basic_stringIcSt11char_traitsIcESaIcEEEc